DMGCK/keeper/keeper.client/Req.md

 Cards follow a mansonry layout
-Visitors can see all keeps (login not required) Clicking on a keep card opens the keep in a modal which adheres to mock Users can Register, login and automatically authenticated on refresh Anytime a keeps details are viewed, the view count is incremented // Halfway there, need to make api call
+Visitors can see all keeps (login not required)
+Users can Register, login and automatically authenticated on refresh Anytime a keeps details are viewed, the view count is incremented // Halfway there, need to make api call